Antihero Romance

 The antihero romance centers a character who does not fit the mold of noble, selfless hero.
 He is selfish, cynical, violent, or manipulative.
 He does not save the world out of duty but out of self-interest.
 Yet readers root for him anyway, because his flaws make him human, his pain makes him sympathetic, and his capacity for love, however reluctant, makes him redeemable.

 Antihero romances work because they reject the fantasy of perfection.
 The protagonist is not falling for a saint but for someone broken, someone who has survived by becoming hard.
-The relationship becomes a redemption arc, not because the antihero transforms into a traditional hero but because love softens him just enough to let someone in.
-The appeal is witnessing that transformation, the crack in the armor.
+The relationship becomes a redemption arc, not because the antihero shifts into a traditional hero but because love softens him enough to let someone in.
+The appeal is witnessing that change, the crack in the armor.

 Flawed protagonist, unconventional hero, redemption arc